Are you a social media savvy company?

-Social media thrives in media-rich content so don’t use just one content format.
+Social media thrives on media-rich content so don’t use just one content format.
 Mix it up by using:

 - Optimized social media graphics

-There are many ways to create social media materials that will reflect the above categories; although, in some cases, you may need just to repurpose the ones you already own.
+There are many ways to create social media materials that will reflect the above categories; although, sometimes, you may need just to repurpose the ones you already own.